Using Causality for Enhanced Prediction of Web Traffic Time Series: Introduction

-Our main contributions in this work can be summarized as follows: \begin{itemize} \item \textbf{Method:} The CCMPlus module enhances existing time series forecasting models by generating feature representations that incorporate causal relationships across web services, addressing a critical limitation of many previous methods.
-Additionally, the CCMPlus module is designed for seamless integration with existing time series forecasting models, further contributing to improved prediction accuracy. \item \textbf{Theory:} We justify that the causal correlation matrix generated by the CCMPlus module effectively captures causal relationships across web services, enabling the incorporation of these relationships into web traffic prediction methods. \item \textbf{Experiments:} Experiments conducted on three real-world web service traffic datasets (Alibaba Group, Microsoft Azure, and Ant Group) demonstrate that our method achieves superior performance in terms of Mean Squared Error (MSE) and Mean Absolute Error (MAE) compared to previous state-of-the-art (SOTA) methods, thereby validating the effectiveness of the CCMPlus module. \end{itemize}
+Concretely, we extend the CCM theory to effectively merge with neural networks, resulting in the development of the CCMPlus module.
+Specifically, the traditional CCM theory relies on a set of expert designed hyper-parameters, which might introduce severe bias to the causality identification.
+To alleviate this, we propose a multi-manifold embedding space which is constructed by learnable parameters and present the causality relationship in diverse spaces.
+After obtaining the intial embedding, we employ the CCM procedure but in the multi-manifold space to calculate the causal correlation matrix, which is updated with a momentum update mechanism.
+By integrating the causal correlation matrix to the initial embedding, it generates a resulting feature representation that incorporates informative causal information.
+This enhanced feature representation can then be concatenated with the feature representations of web service traffic time series extracted by existing time series models, thereby improving prediction accuracy.
+Our main contributions\footnote{The code, data, and other resources will be available at https://github.com/changtianluckyforever/CCMPlus.} in this work can be summarized as follows: \begin{itemize} \item \textbf{Method:} The CCMPlus module enhances existing time series forecasting models by generating feature representations that incorporate latent causal relationships across web services, addressing a critical limitation of many previous methods.
+Additionally, the CCMPlus module is designed for seamless integration with existing time series forecasting models, further contributing to improved prediction accuracy. \item \textbf{Theory:} We justify that the causal correlation matrix generated by the CCMPlus module effectively captures causal relationships across web services, enabling the incorporation of these relationships into web traffic prediction methods. \item \textbf{Experiments:} Experiments conducted on three real-world web service traffic datasets (Alibaba Group, Microsoft Azure, and Ant Group) demonstrate that our method achieves superior performance in terms of Mean Squared Error (MSE) and Mean Absolute Error (MAE) compared to previous state-of-the-art methods, thereby validating the effectiveness of the CCMPlus module. \end{itemize}

-The remainder of the paper is organized as follows.
-Section 2 reviews related work.
-Section 3 provides preliminary information about our proposed method.
-Section 4 elaborates on the proposed framework, encompassing the CCMPlus and time series backbone modules.
-Section 5 compares experimental results from the proposed method and prevalent methods, and analyzes the method and results.
-Section 6 concludes this paper.